Alb-Ard/dist-sys-dubito-online/docs/report.md

 ### Architecture

-The project follows the MVC architecture to develop its main logic and program.
+The project follows the Mvc architecture to develop its main logic and program.

 Focusing on the distributed part, the project is divided into 2 main different parts, each focusing on one specific aspect of the previously established requirements:
 - The lobby system was developed following the **client-server** architecture, one of the most typical distributed application structure.
 This allowed us to partition tasks/workloads between the providers of a resource or service (the server lobby) and the service requesters (the user clients).
 Clients can request resources or operations to the server, and the server will respond with the required data.
 The server can also send unsolicited data to the clients, to notify when a change in the system has happened;